Hansraj Morarji Public School: Affiliation

+The school prepares students for Secondary Certificate Examinations (SSCs) held by the Mumbai Divisional Board of the Maharashtra State Board of Secondary and Higher Secondary Education.
+In addition to curriculum subjects, there are also clubs covering Maths, Drama.
+There is also The Green Brigade Club, which is the school's Environment Club and which won the "Green School Award" in 1996.

+The lady founder of the school was anxious that traditional Indian values should be instilled in the students.
+She was also wary of the English language, viewing it as being the vehicle of westernization and loss of cultural values.
+Therefore, in the articles of association of the school, she made it compulsory to offer Gujarati as a medium of instruction.
+One section of every class, from first to tenth standards, was for the Gujarati medium and students were taught all subjects in that language.
+From the time of its founding until the early 2000s, this system prevailed.
+However, due to lack of demand (presumably), the Gujarati medium-of-instruction classes have now been discontinued and the school has become a completely English Medium School.

 Campus

 The school campus of around 50 acres is located at the foot of Gilbert Hill.
 The campus has Rajhans Vidyalaya a CBSE affiliated senior secondary school, and Bai Kabibai Balvatika the feeder pre-primary school for Hansraj and Rajhans.
 The school has a cricket ground, basketball courts, football ground, tennis courts and gymnasium.
 It has a School Wellness Clinic called AYAKSHA for the school student's health and routine checkup.
 An audio-visual room for screening educational films is also present.